jakshi/jakshi.github.com/source/_posts/2012-11-20-winter-in-thailand-or-from-idea-to-reality-part-i-why-thailand.markdown

 I like weather to be warm.
 I like sea, fruits and learning foreign languages.
 Also I'm a remote worker, so I need fair internet connection.

 As winter begin to come - I thought, may be it'd be great to move to some warm place?
-I'm not rich DevOp from Ukraine so this place should have not very big prices.
+I'm not rich DevOp from Ukraine so this place should have prices comparable with Ukraine ones.

 So after some comparision and reading different sources I choose Thailand.
 How it looks from internet?